If you already know what Firebase is? Let’s talk about how Firebase works in Android like a pizza in the Firebase’s stomach. 😂

 - Open your Android Studio Project

-- You will see a pane that will open on the right side, consisting of all the services offered by Firebase.
+- You’ll see a pane that will open on the right side, consisting of all the services offered by Firebase.

 - Select an option that you need, but I’m interested in Firebase Analytics, so I’ll click and hit the option “Log an Analytics Event.“

 - Now the first thing that you need regardless of which product you want to use is connecting your project to Firebase.
 And to that, you must be logged in to Android Studio using your Gmail account.
-Otherwise, it will redirect to a browser asking to log in.
+Otherwise, it’ll redirect to a browser asking to log in.

 - Once logged in, it will ask you to select a Firebase project you want to connect with or create a new one.
 You can choose whatever you prefer after that hit the “Connect to Firebase” button at the bottom.